-Although more longitudinal studies are needed, this study suggests that pharmacological (e.g. use of antidepressant medications) and nonpharmacological interventions (e.g. cognitive-behavioral therapy) may be able to reverse the stress-induced damage in the brain.
+To confirm beliefs, we need further longitudinal studies.
+However, this study suggests that pharmacological (e.g. use of antidepressant medications) and nonpharmacological interventions (e.g. cognitive-behavioural therapy) may be able to reverse the stress-induced damage in the brain.

 How Hypnotherapy Can Help

 Hypnotherapy is a form of complementary or alternative medicine that can help people suffering from chronic stress and anxiety.
 A trained therapist uses different methods such as guided relaxation and focused attention to help a person achieved a heightened state of awareness (also known as trance).
-By being placed in a hypnotic state, a person can be more open to suggestion and discussion.
+In a hypnotic state, a person can be more open to suggestion and discussion.

-This form of therapy is often an aid to psychotherapy as it helps a person explore thoughts and emotions that are hidden from the conscious state.
+This form of therapy is often an aid to psychotherapy as it helps a person explore thoughts and emotions that hide from the conscious state.